 The son of a stoical preacher and two government-worker mothers – one, eternally making way for the other – Emezue was sent to a several deadly boarding school precincts where he would learn he could not bleed to death, posed a tolerance for deadly pain, would not felate another man to save his skin, and developed a fascination with transgressive writing.
 These experiences will eventually form the recipe for his writings.
 He is a graduate of the University of Missouri, where he earned two graduate degrees in public health and public policy, and now struggles with part-time writing.

 His debut novel: ‘The Things That Tickle God’ captures the satirical eye-witnessing of a schizophrenic war correspondent covering an impressive Nigerian sectarian war.
+It is still uncompleted.